hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 * 2 bits of command (see {{commands}})
 * 1 bit marking this packet as an application declaration (adec)
 * 1 bit marking this packet as a path declaration (pdec)
-* 60 bits defining the id of this session
+* 60 bits defining the id of this tube
 * Data.
 If any of the command, adec, or pdec bits are set, the data is CBOR.

 ## Detecting usage {#magic}